iasql/docs/docs/ECS Fargate Tutorials/flyway.md

 :::tip

-All the code from this tutorial can be found in this [template repository](https://github.com/iasql/ecs-fargate-examples) which you can use to [create a new Github repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template) for your IaSQL project.
+All the code from this tutorial can be found in this template [repository folder](https://github.com/iasql/ecs-fargate-examples/tree/main/flyway) which you can use to create a new Github repository for your IaSQL project.

 :::